Dteyn/ATFMutationStation/README.md

 - At the moment, the GUI is simple and fairly limited, I'd like to rewrite it in C# and have a nicer looking GUI to go alongside the app.

-- Some way to communicate custom mutator selection in-game to other players using the mod would be great, to prevent the need for each player to manually synchronize settings.
+- An internal means to communicate the host's custom mutator selection to other players using the mod would be great, to prevent the need for each player to manually synchronize settings.

 ---